qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 There are several alignment options available within the |alignLeft|
 :sup:`Align selected items` pull-down menu (see figure_layout_common_align_).
-To use an alignment function, you first select the elements then click on the matching alignment icon that can be:
+To use an alignment function, you first select the elements and then click on one of the alignment icons:

 * |alignLeft| :guilabel:`Align Left` or |alignRight| :guilabel:`Align Right`;
 * |alignTop| :guilabel:`Align Top` or |alignBottom| :guilabel:`Align Bottom`;